bg3mdo/picluster/README.md

 # picluster

-# UH Pi Cluster Image Deployment Tools Repository
+# Pi Cluster Image Deployment Tools Repository

 **ifconfgen** is used to generate ip configure and hostname files for Raspberry Pi, in Python.